 • Provide accessible editing and publishing options.

 At the end of this 2-part course, participants will be able to:

 ✔ Understand and use appropriate video production vocabulary.

 ✔ Have a list of affordable video gear.

 ✔ Create simple videos on their own.

 ✔ Frame a “standup” video as well as a sit-down interview.

 ✔ Choose appropriate setting and lighting for quality video.

 Kevin Elliott is a Senior Marketing Specialist at Applied Research Associates.
 He writes strategic communication plans and manages creative outreach projects for clients including the Federal Highway Administration, the Florida Department of Transportation, the U.S. Air Force, and the National Institute for Standards and Technology, among others.
 He lives in Panama City, Florida, with his wife, daughter, and 12 chickens.

-Each session in the series will award 1.5 PDHs, and a total of 3.0 PDHs can be earned for fully attending both sessions.
+Each session will award 1.5 PDHs.
+A total of 3 PDHs can be earned for fully viewing all recordings.